astro-stan/truecharts/charts/stable/grafana/docs/dashboards.md

 ---

 There are multiple options how to add dashboard to Grafana.
-From chart version 21, this is extended with the option Dahsboards can be automaticly loaded from Grafana Marketplace or other URL.
-Scraping from configmaps will still be possible as well.
+From chart version 21, this is extended with the option `dashboards`, which allows automatically loading dashboards from the Grafana marketplace or any other URL that returns a JSON with a Grafana dashboard.
+Scraping dashboards from configmaps continues to be possible and hasn't changed.

 ## Adding a dashboard via marketplace